Third Punic War: Opposing forces

-The city of Carthage itself was unusually large for the time: modern scholars give population estimates ranging from 90,000 to 800,000.
+The city of Carthage was unusually large for the time: modern scholars give population estimates ranging from 90,000 to 800,000.
 Any of these would make Carthage one of the most populous cities in the Mediterranean area at the time.
 It was strongly fortified with walls of more than 35 km circumference.
 Defending the main approach from the land were three lines of defences, of which the strongest was a brick-built wall 9 m wide and 15–20 m high with a 20 m ditch in front of it.
 Built into this wall was a barracks capable of holding over 24,000 soldiers.
 The city had few reliable sources of ground water but possessed a complex system to catch and channel rainwater and many cisterns to store it.

 The Carthaginians raised a strong and enthusiastic force to garrison the city from their citizenry and by freeing all slaves willing to fight.
 They also formed a field army at least 20,000 strong, which was placed under Hasdrubal, freshly released from his condemned cell.
 This army was based at Nepheris, 25 km south of Carthage.
 Appian gives the strength of the Roman army which landed in Africa as 84,000 soldiers; modern historians estimate it at 40,000–50,000 men, of whom 4,000 were cavalry.